upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 To use Chords-Python, you need:

-- A development board (see the list of compatible development boards)
+- A development board (`Compatible Boards <https://github.com/upsidedownlabs/Chords-Arduino-Firmware/blob/main/README.md>`_)
 - A USB cable (type depends on the board)
 - BioAmp hardware and its accessories

 Setting up the hardware:
 ------------------------

-Make all the connections according to the hardware you are using, including sensor connections with the development board, body connections with the sensor, and connections from the development board to your laptop.
+Make all the connections according to the `hardware you are using <https://docs.upsidedownlabs.tech/hardware/index.html>`_ , including sensor connections with the development board, body connections with the sensor, and connections from the development board to your laptop.[Link]

 Uploading the code:
 -------------------

 Once you are all set, it is time to upload the code to your development board.
-Go to Chords Arduino Firmware GitHub repo, scroll down to the supported boards table, find your board name, and click on the Arduino sketch corresponding to that row.
+Go to `Chords Arduino Firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_.
+GitHub repo, scroll down to the supported boards table, find your board name, and click on the Arduino sketch corresponding to that row.

 Copy the sketch and paste it into Arduino IDE.